carbon-design-system/design-system-website/src/content/getting-started/designers/designers.md

 [Sketch](https://www.sketchapp.com/) is the industry standard design tool for UI design.

 You can purchase a lifetime license for $99.
-If you don't have a liscence for Sketch, you can sign up for a 30 day free trial.
+If you donʼt have a license for sketch, you may sign up for a 30-day free trial.
 Sketch is easy to learn, and they offer many [tutorials](https://leveluptutorials.com/tutorials/sketch-3-tutorials) for further learning.

 ![Carbon Design Kit](images/designers-3.png)

 ### 3. Using the Design Kit

 The Design Kit contains core visual styles, components, color swatches, iconography, and templates.
-It contains a collection of symbols and text styles for rapid design and prototyping of layouts.
-Each is broken out into respective pages, which can be navigated to through the left side panel.
+It also has a collection of symbols and text styles for rapid design and layout prototyping.
+Each is designated its own page, which may be accessed via the left side panel.

 ![Carbon Design Kit](images/designers-4.png)